Your Ad Here

 2

-SKINNY FACTS: for one side salad
+SKINNY FACTS: for 1 side salad

 83 calories, 3g fat, 3g protein, 12g carbs, 3g fiber, 310mg sodium, 2g sugar

-FAT FACTS: for one side salad
+FAT FACTS: for 1 side salad

 150 calories, 11g fat, 3g protein, 13g carbs, 3g fiber, 325mg sodium, 1g sugar